stateful/docs.runme.dev/docs/guide/bigquery.md

   version: v3
 ---

-# Guide to Using Google BigQuery with Runme
+# Manage Data Queries with BigQuery and Runme

-This comprehensive guide will walk you through the process of setting up and using Google BigQuery with Runme.
-Runme is a tool designed to simplify the management and execution of your data tasks and document your process.
-With Runme, you can seamlessly integrate with BigQuery to authenticate your account, configure your project, and efficiently run queries.
+Runme is designed to simplify the management and execution of your tasks while documenting your process.
+With Runme, you can integrate with BigQuery to run queries easily and efficiently.

+In this guide, you will first authenticate your BigQuery account, set up your project configuration, and then run a series of query operations using Runme’s integrated environment.

 ### Prerequisites